dladd/pyFormex/sphinx/install.rst

-Because the size of the image (since version 0.4) exceeds that of a CD, we no longer produce CD-images (.*iso) by default, but some older images remain avaliable on the server.
+Because the size of the image (since version 0.4) exceeds that of a CD, we no longer produce CD-images (.iso) by default, but some older images remain avaliable on the server.
 New (reduced) CD images will only be created on request.
 On the other hand, USB-sticks of 2GB and larger have become very